9rnt/poro/README.md

 ![Poro art](https://i.ibb.co/4K4vq3G/poro-small.png)

 ## Description
-Scan for publicly accessible assets on your AWS environment
+Scans for publicly accessible assets on your AWS environment and return information about the resources including tags

 Services covered by this tool:
 - AWS ELB